“There never was a voice with quite the lilt to it that Judy Garland’s has.” – Uncredited photo caption 1950

 Photo: A publicity still featuring Judy with costars George Murphy and Douglas McPhail.

 August 13, 1941: Judy and her mom, Ethel, posed for these MGM “mother/daughter” portraits.
 Judy is wearing her “How About You” costume from Babes on Broadway which she was currently filming.
 Judy was due on the Babes on Broadway set at 3 p.m.; time dismissed: 6:40 p.m.
 The assistant director’s notes state that “Judy was ill in the morning.”
-Since Judy’s in costume, hair, and makeup, she probably had to take a break to head over to the photo studios for these pictures.
+Since Judy is in costume, hair, and makeup, she probably had to take a break to head over to the photo studios for these pictures the rush back to the production.

 August 13, 1944: Judy appeared on the NBC Radio show “Your All-time Hit Parade.”
 She performed “I May Be Wrong” and “Over the Rainbow,” both with Tommy Dorsey and His Orchestra.